Best Kitchen Layout Ideas, Including Pros and Cons

 • Customizable to fit different kitchen sizes and shapes

-• Can serve as a breakfast bar or eating area
+• Can serve as a breakfast bar or an eating area

 • Increased counter and prep space